Advancing Complex Video Object Segmentation via Progressive Concept Construction: Introduction

-When reviewing human behaviors, we find that humans perceive videos adaptively: for most coherent frames, quick glances are sufficient; only when significant changes occur, such as occlusions or abrupt shifts, do we engage deeper reasoning, leveraging previously formed concepts to re-identify the target.
-Motivated by this behavior, SeC further employs a scene-adaptive activation strategy: it invokes LVLM-based concept reasoning when complex variations arise, updating the concept representation accordingly.
+To avoid frequent calls to LVLMs and unfriendly computation cost in the online mode, we draw inspiration from human behavior: for most coherent frames, quick glances are sufficient; only when significant changes occur, such as occlusions or abrupt shifts, do we rely on deeper reasoning with previously formed concepts to re-identify the target.
+To this end, SeC further employs a scene-adaptive activation strategy: it invokes LVLM-based concept reasoning when complex variations arise, updating the concept representation accordingly.
 For simpler, stable scenes, it falls back to an enhanced matching mechanism for efficient segmentation.
-This design ensures a robust yet computationally efficient segmentation pipeline.
+This switch-mode design yields an online segmentation pipeline that is both robust to complex dynamics and computationally efficient.

-To jointly advance algorithmic development and its evaluation, we curate the Semantic Complex Scenarios Video Object Segmentation benchmark (\benchname), specifically designed to evaluate models on complex scenarios demanding high-level reasoning.
-SeCVOS consists of 160 manually annotated multi-shot videos, selected from the Shot2Story dataset~\cite{han2025shotstory} and additional videos crawled from YouTube, featuring highly discontinuous frame sequences with frequent object re-appearances and dynamic visual changes, presenting significant challenges to existing VOS methods.
-Experimental evaluations demonstrate that state-of-the-art models such as Cutie~\cite{cheng2024putting} and SAM 2~\cite{ravi2025sam} achieve limited success on SeCVOS, all scoring below 65 \mjf, highlighting the necessity for improved semantic reasoning capabilities in current VOS approaches.
-We intend to release SeCVOS as an open-source benchmark to facilitate further advancements in semantic-level video object segmentation.
+To better benchmark our model’s concept-level reasoning capabilities against prior work, we carefully curate the \textbf{Se}mantic \textbf{C}omplex Scenarios \textbf{V}ideo \textbf{O}bject \textbf{S}egmentation benchmark (\textbf{\benchname}). \benchname consists of 160 manually annotated multi-shot videos, selected from the Shot2Story dataset~\citep{han2025shotstory} and additional videos crawled from YouTube.
+To the best of our knowledge, SeCVOS exhibits the highest average number of scenes and the highest disappearance rate among existing VOS benchmarks.
+Highly discontinuous frame sequences with frequent object re-appearances and dynamic visual changes pose significant challenges to existing VOS methods.
+Experimental evaluations demonstrate that state-of-the-art memory-based models such as Cutie~\citep{cheng2024putting} and SAM 2~\citep{ravi2025sam} achieve limited success on \benchname, all scoring below 65 \mjf, highlighting the necessity for improved semantic reasoning capabilities in current VOS approaches.
+We plan to open-source \benchname benchmark to facilitate further advancements in semantic-level video object segmentation.